This page answers:

 • What happens to files that I write to disk?

-When you run shuttle deploy, all source files in your cargo workspace that are not ignored by .gitignore or .ignore rules are packed into a zip archive and uploaded to Shuttle, where they are then extracted, built, and hosted.
+When you run shuttle deploy, all source files in your cargo workspace that are not ignored are packed into a zip archive and uploaded to Shuttle, where they are then extracted and built.

-The deployment POST request (after archive compression) has a size limit of 100 MB.
+The archive POST request (after compression) has a size limit of 100 MB.

 Ignore files